Kent Trachte, Ph.D.

 Robert L. Dunkleberger

 Dunkleberger has been Lycoming’s chief information officer since 2015.
 He provides technical, financial and planning leadership for all aspects of information and technology resources.
-He oversees instructional and enterprise information technology for classrooms and offices along with Internet, mobile, network, telecommunications, web development, multimedia and cable TV services.
+He oversees instructional and enterprise information technology for classrooms and offices along with Internet, mobile, network, telecommunications, web development and multimedia services.
 Dunkleberger earned a bachelor’s degree from Susquehanna University and a master’s degree from Bloomsburg University.

 Kacy J. Z. Hagan